HomeIntegration

 Integration Approach

 SaleFlex is designed API-first.
-All inter-application communication uses REST endpoints and JSON payloads, whether between PyPOS and OFFICE, or between GATE and external ERP / payment / loyalty systems.
+All inter-application communication uses REST endpoints and JSON payloads — whether between PyPOS and OFFICE (LAN), PyPOS and GATE (internet), or GATE and external ERP / payment / loyalty systems.
+Three integration modes: standalone, office, gate.

 Protocol Baseline